 Remember, your baby still gets the majority of their nutrition from milk until they’re 1 year old.

+You can do a full BLW or a mixed one – baby led weaning with purees.
 There’s no judgment here, do what’s comfortable and best for your family.

 I did a combo of both because I was so scared of my baby choking if I do BLW immediately.

 It’s also not practical to do baby led weaning all the time, as some daycare centers won’t be on board with it.
 Or maybe your caregiver won’t be comfortable with doing baby-led weaning at all.

 In such cases, it’s better to just do a combination of baby led weaning and spoon-feed pureed foods.